attilammagyar/js80p/README.md

 edition, then the 64 bit FST version, then the 32 bit VST 3 single file edition, and so on.

-Note that all versions use the same high-precision sound synthesis engine internally, so the CPU architecture does not affect the sound quality.
+**Note**: all versions use the same high-precision sound synthesis engine internally, so the CPU architecture does not affect the sound quality.

 #### Packages